khayru/credit_risk_classification/README.md

   * Description of Model 1 Accuracy, Precision, and Recall scores.

-1- according to the machine learning model, I got the results 2- The accuracy score for this model is -------
+1- according to the machine learning model, I got the results 2- The accuracy score for this model is 0.99 score

-* The precision score for this model is
+* The precision score for this model is 0.99
 *   the classification report for the model logistic_classreport = classification_report(y_test, prediction_testing)
 print(logistic_classreport)